 - Have students look around the class and discuss what they would need to create a blueprint for a cabinetmaker.
-(Thinking - job task planning, decision making and problem solving). - Study and determine the key components in creating a blue print, based on the materials provided by the teacher (document use, reading). - 3.
+(Creativity & Innovation, Collaboration) - Study and determine the key components in creating a blue print, based on the materials provided by the teacher.
+(Writing) - 3.
 Determine a list of materials that could or would be needed to create a cabinet of this nature from start to finish.
 Conduct online research to assist in determining common materials needed for particular tasks.
-Look for the type of work that would work best, the handle placement, hinges, drawers, etc. (reading, document use) - 4.
-Students will take measurements of everything needed to construct the piece of furniture.
+Look for the type of work that would work best, the handle placement, hinges, drawers, etc. (Problem Solving) - Students will take measurements of everything needed to construct the piece of furniture.
 Information that is not found should be derived from measurements taken.
-(Numeracy). - Have students price out a rough estimate for constructing this piece of furniture, based on their knowledge from the blueprint.
+(Numeracy). - 5.
+Have students price out a rough estimate for constructing this piece of furniture, based on their knowledge from the blueprint.
 (Numeracy)